Paul F-Brandwein Institute Programs

 Charles "Chuck" Roth started as a teacher of General Science and Biology in Ardsley, New York in 1956.
 He also acted as Coordinator of Elementary Science in that system.
 After a brief stint as Director of the Rye (NY) Nature Center, Chuck joined the Massachusetts Audubon Society, where he directed the Society's statewide education programs for 27 years.

-Chuck was an early prot?©g?© of Paul F-Brandwein and a student of his views on conservation.
+Chuck was an early protege of Paul F-Brandwein and a student of his views on conservation.
 He worked with Brandwein on several projects and then moved to Massachusetts where he spent the next 30 years developing the concept of environmental literacy.
 During this time he founded the New England Environmental Alliance and served on a wide range of environmental committees.
 He also taught at several colleges throughout New England.

 Through his consulting practice, Earthlore Associates, Chuck has been involved with the development of a Middle East Environmental Education Forum, a biodiversity program with the American Museum of Natural History, educational development at the Thoreau Institute, TERC's Global Lab Project, and development of Benchmarks on the Way to Environmental Literacy for the Massachusetts Executive Office of Environmental Affairs.
 He served seven and a half years as Chair or Co-Chair of the Secretary's Advisory Group on Environmental Education.
 He has written over 20 natural history books for a wide range of levels.
 His latest book is Plants Alive.

-American Association for the Advancement of Science
+Education Advisor to the Executive Director, American Association for the Advancement of Science

-Thoughts on the Next 50 Years
+Thoughts on the Next 50 Years of Science Education Reform

 James Rutherford presented his lecture at the NSTA National Convention in Dallas, Texas on April 2, 2005.